Justin Phillips’ Last Ecom Training Review — 3 Major Reasons Dropshipping is a Hassle & Alternatives Explained

 When selling physical products, it’s highly possible that some of your customers may want refunds or to return your products because they aren’t happy with them.
 It can be because the quality of the products are sub-par or shipping times can be long.
 This is a headache because then you need to give money back to customers, which will force you to coordinate the shipping for the return with your supplier.
 Having to give many refunds will cut into your profits and doesn’t look good if you ever find yourself applying with a new merchant processor during your underwriting process.

-The Last Ecom Training Overview
+What Is the Last Ecom Training Overview?

 The first secret that Justin shares is to find other profitable Shopify websites and see what it is they are doing that allows them to be profitable.
 After you take not of what they are doing, you then go in and model your store the same.